rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 little_godzilla/s

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>
 <b> Update 3 (sleeping quarters): Roommate woke me from sleep early morning.
-The shock of nobel prize is still sunking in the community.
+The shock of nobel prize is still sunking in the MLCollective.
 Congratulations are flowing around.
 Everyone feels its their nobel.</b>

 On this lovely rare-occasion, as Nobel prizes are being doled out to AI, which (according to some people) is NOT a fundamental science or a mere application of physics, we have curated a special series of little godzillas just for you.
 Each one of them took a lot of time, love, and effort to make.
 We shall now study these godzillas one by one: